 An operator is assigned to a 256-bit unique key, it called "operator key".
 The operator key is stored together with its role and identity string in non-volatile memory.
 The key is used to authenticate the operator when it logs in.
-It is the role and the identity string from the certificate that distinguishes each operator.

-An operator also owns a unique operator certificate that consists of a role and an identity string, which is wrapped by the operator key using the procedure outlined by the NIST AES Key Wrap specification.
+An operator also owns a unique certificate that consists of a role and an identity string, which is wrapped by the operator key using the procedure outlined by the NIST SP800-38F.
 Therefore the probability that a random attempt will succeed or a false acceptance depend on operator key.
-When the operator wants to log in, they send the certificate to the controller.
-The controller unwraps the certificate using the preloaded operator key.
-If the unwrap is successful and if the role and the identity string from the certificate both match the ones stored in the module, the operator authentication passes.
+When the operator wants to log in, they send the certificate to the Module.
+The Module unwraps the certificate using the preloaded operator key.
+If the unwrap is successful and if the role and the identity string from the certificate both match the ones stored in the Module, the operator authentication passes.
 The cryptographic services within the role are then activated.

-Authentication requires more than 7.5ms (actual measured value).
+Authentication requires more than 35μs (actual measured value).

-Table 8 - Authentication Description
+Table 7 - Authentication Description

-Authentication Method Probability Justification Operator Certificate Authentication Method 1/2^256 8000/2^256 The probability that a random attempt will succeed or a false acceptance will occur depends on 256-bit operator key.
-Therefore, the probability is 1/2^256, which is less than 1/1,000,000.
-Since authentication requires more than 7.5ms, in a worst case scenario, the Module can perform 8000 per minute.
-Therefore, the probability that multiple attacks within a given minute will be successful is 8000/2^256, which is less than 1/100,000.
+Authentication Method Probability of a Single Successful Random Attempt Probability of a Successful Attempt within a Minute Operator Certificate Authentication Method 1/2^256 The probability that a random attempt will succeed or a false acceptance will occur depends on 256-bit operator key.
+Therefore, the probability is 1/2^256, which is less than 1/1,000,000. than $35\mu s$, in a worst case scenario, the Module can perform 1,714,285 per minute.
+Therefore, the